TITLE: Application Analyst

 - Providing customer service.

-- Serve as technical resource to TSS staff and user departments/divisions related to enterprise application systems;
+- Serve as technical resource to ITS staff and user departments/divisions related to enterprise application systems;

 - Recognize, minimize and resolve production problems;